What Is Kaspa? A Technical Overview

 2. Rapid Block Creation & Fast Confirmation

 With one-second block intervals, Kaspa significantly reduces the time users must wait for transaction confirmations.
-In comparison, Bitcoin's 10-minute block time often results in delays, making it less viable for real-time transactions.
-Kaspa's fast confirmation also enhances security, as reorg attacks become exponentially harder due to rapid finality within the GhostDAG framework.
+Compared to Bitcoin's 10-minute block time, Kaspa enables near-instant confirmations and improves security by making reorganization attacks exponentially harder, blocks reach finality much faster within the GhostDAG framework.

 3. Scalability without Sacrificing Security

-Traditional PoW blockchains struggle to scale because they enforce a single-chain structure, limiting transaction throughput.
-Kaspa, by contrast, maintains security while scaling by allowing multiple blocks to be created and accepted simultaneously.
-GhostDAG ensures that all honest blocks contribute to consensus rather than being discarded, allowing higher transaction rates without increasing block size or reducing decentralization.
+Traditional Proof-of-Work blockchains struggle to scale because a single-chain structure limits transaction throughput.
+Kaspa maintains PoW security while scaling by allowing multiple blocks to be created and accepted simultaneously.
+GhostDAG ensures honest blocks contribute to consensus rather than being discarded, increasing transaction rates without enlarging block size or reducing decentralization.

 4. Efficient Mining & Fair Distribution

-To help miners estimate their potential earnings and assess profitability, you can use the KaspHub Mining Profitability Calculator!
-This tool considers current network hashrate, difficulty, and your hardware specifications to provide accurate mining projections!
+Kaspa uses the kHeavyHash mining algorithm, optimized for both ASICs and GPUs to encourage fair participation across hardware types. kHeavyHash is designed to be energy-efficient and to reduce hardware wear and power consumption, helping miners of all scales compete.
+To help miners estimate potential earnings and assess profitability, you can use the KaspHub Mining Profitability Calculator, which considers current network hashrate, difficulty, and hardware specifications to provide mining projections.

 5. No Pre-Mining, No ICO, Pure Fair Launch

-Kaspa adheres to Bitcoin's ethos of decentralization by implementing a fair launch with no pre-mined coins, no initial coin offering (ICO), and no venture capitalist influence.
-This approach ensures that Kaspa remains truly decentralized, preventing early stakeholders from having an unfair advantage.
-The fair launch model fosters a healthier and more community-driven ecosystem.
+Kaspa follows a fair launch model with no pre-mined coins, no initial coin offering (ICO), and no venture capital allocations.
+This approach preserves decentralization by preventing early stakeholders from gaining an outsized advantage and fosters a community-driven ecosystem.

 6. Efficient Data Pruning